markl-88/arduino-smart-light-project/README.md

-# Arduino Motion Sensor \& Light Project
+# \# Arduino Smart Light System

 #

-# Overview
+# \## Overview

+# This project is an Arduino-based smart light system that automatically adjusts lighting based on ambient brightness and motion.

+# It was created as part of my exploration into embedded systems and how thoughtful design can optimize efficiency, functionality, and scalability.

 #

-# This is a project that uses an Arduino board to create a smart light.
-The light automatically turns on when it detects either low light or motion in the area.

-# Components Used
+# The system uses:

+# \- Arduino Uno

+# \- LDR (light-dependent resistor) to measure ambient brightness

+# \- PIR motion sensor

+# \- Relay module + LED lamp

 #

-# \* Arduino Board

-# \* LED

-# \* 1x 220-ohm Resistor

-# \* Light-Dependent Resistor (LDR)

-# \* Passive Infrared (PIR) Motion Sensor

-# \* Breadboard

-# \* Jumper wires
+# The light turns on only when the environment is dark\*and motion is detected, ensuring energy efficiency.

 #

+# ---

 #

-# \* LED: Connect the anode to digital pin 9.
-Connect the cathode  to ground via the 220-ohm resistor.

-# \* PIR Sensor: VCC pin to 5V, GND pin to GND, and OUT pin to digital pin 2.

-# \* LDR: Connect one leg to 5V.
-Connect the other leg to analog pin A0 and use a 10k-ohm resistor from A0 to GND.
+# \## Motivation

+# This project taught me how to balance simplicity with functionality, deciding when to optimize for performance versus compact design.

+# It also served as my entry point into thinking about low-power design and form-factor aware engineering, themes that connect directly to cutting-edge EE research such as MEMS integration.

 #

-# Code Explanation
+# ---

 #

-# The code looks at two conditions to decide when to turn on the LED.
-A threshold variable is used to define what "low light" is.
-The LED turns on if either condition is met.
+# \## Features

+# \- Automatic light control with environmental awareness

+# \- Low-cost and low-power design principles

+# \- Modular structure for easy upgrades (e.g., temperature, humidity, or wireless modules)

+# \- Documented for reproducibility and adaptation

+#

+# ---

 #